Chagos Archipelago sovereignty dispute

-Sovereignty over the Chagos Archipelago is disputed between Mauritius and the United Kingdom.
-Mauritius has repeatedly stated that the Chagos Archipelago is part of its territory and that the United Kingdom claim is a violation of United Nations resolutions banning the dismemberment of colonial territories before independence.
-The UK government has stated that it has "no doubt" about its sovereignty over the Chagos, yet has also said that the Chagos will be returned to Mauritius once the islands are no longer required for military purposes.
-Given the absence of any meaningful progress with the UK, Mauritius took up the matter at various legal and political forums.
+Sovereignty over the Chagos Archipelago was disputed between Mauritius and the United Kingdom.
+Mauritius has repeatedly claimed the Chagos Archipelago as part of its territory and that the British claim is a violation of United Nations resolutions banning the dismemberment of colonial territories before independence.
+Given the absence of any progress with the UK, Mauritius took up the matter at various legal and political forums.

-The African Union and the Non-Aligned Movement have expressed unanimous support for Mauritius.

-On 3 November 2022, it was announced that the UK and Mauritius had decided to begin negotiations on sovereignty over the British Indian Ocean Territory, taking into account the recent international legal proceedings.
+Between 1967 and 1973, the entire population of the Chagos Archipelago was either prevented from returning or forcibly removed by the United Kingdom.
+The main forcible removal of Diego Garcia's population took place in July and September 1971.
+On 18 March 2015, the Permanent Court of Arbitration unanimously held that the marine protected area (MPA) which the United Kingdom declared around the Chagos Archipelago in April 2010 was created in violation of international law.
+The UK had argued that those undertakings were not binding and had no status in international law.